Bedlam Ballroom

 Bedlam Ballroom is a studio album by the swing revival band Squirrel Nut Zippers, released in 2000.
-It followed several major personnel changes.
+Following the departures of founding members Tom Maxwell and Ken Mosher, the lineup was adjusted to add piano/keyboard players Reese Gray and David Wright and saxophonist Tim Smith to the band, while bandleader Jimbo Mathus assumed the role of sole songwriter and performed all of the guitars alongside producer/engineer Mike Napolitano (who had worked with the group since their 1996 release Hot).
 The album reflects a stylistic shift, with the band incorporating a broader ranges of styles, instrumentation, and production approaches.
 The band broke up after the release of the album, eventually reuniting in 2007.

 The album peaked at No. 195 on the Billboard 200.

 Critical reception

 Exclaim! wrote that the band have "abandoned their adherence to '30s recording techniques, and though a bit of the charm is lost, thankfully these Zippers ain't slick."
 CMJ New Music Monthly wrote that the album finds SNZ "nearly as eclectic as ever, but more generic too."
 Variety thought that the album "can easily be considered their best for, if nothing else, they reclaim a time when music was unsure of itself, an era when Louis Armstrong had given up on the music of his youth to build a wider audience through pop numbers and show tunes."